-Figure 4 above shows the number of dairy heifers exported from Australia over the last decade and their average price.
+Figure 5 below shows the number of dairy heifers exported from Australia over the last decade and their average price.
 There is a relationship between the price Australian farmers have received for heifers and the amount supplied, with increased availability with increased prices.

-The advent of technologies such as sexed semen and heat detection devices has meant an increase in the supply of heifers from the Australian dairy herd, despite the total national herd declining slightly over the last decade.
+The advent of technologies such as sexed semen and heat detection devices has meant an increase in the supply of heifers from the Australian dairy herd, despite the total national herd declining slightly over the last decade from 1.6 million head in 2009 to 1.45 million in 2019.

-Figure 4.
-Numbers and values of heifers exported from Australia between 2006 and 2017.
+Figure 5.
+Numbers and values of heifers exported from Australia between 2009 and 2019.